majuid/DeepNav/Readme.md

 - You don't need a GPU to *run* DeepNav, you only need it to *train* it.

+- The median accuracy in the validation set is currently about 34 meters.
+In some flights, the error is less than 3 meters, in other flights it is much larger.
+Recommendations on geting the best results can be found in the paper.

 ## Basic Usage: using the trained network

 If you don't want to apply any modifications and use the trained network as it is, follow these steps.
 Otherwise, go to "Advanced Usage" below.